 Bill Marimow, called “one of the great investigative journalists of our time,” serves as a Senior Advisor.
-A two-time Pulitzer Prize recipient, Marimow served as editor-in-chief of The Philadelphia Inquirer from 2006 until spring 2017.
+A two-time Pulitzer Prize recipient and current board member of the Fund for Investigative Journalism, Marimow served as editor-in-chief of The Philadelphia Inquirer from 2006 until spring 2017.
 He also previously served as the editor-in-chief of The Baltimore Sun and the vice president of news for National Public Radio (NPR).

 In his time as editor-in-chief of The Inquirer, Marimow oversaw the 500% growth of monthly views of the paper’s website and received the honor of the fastest-growing digital newsroom.
 As a reporter at The Inquirer, he received the Pulitzer Prize for public service for stories he wrote with a partner on criminal violence by Philadelphia police, and for his investigation of the police K-9 unit.